International Journal of Statistics and Applied Mathematics

 K Sivasakthi, R Sakthivel and Martin L WilliamAbstract:

 A class of super-efficient estimators of the mean of a normal population with unit variance has been recently constructed by Sivasakthi et al.

 (2016) through the ‘Delta Method’.
 Theoretically, a super-efficient estimator is preferable to the asymptotically efficient estimator (could be the maximum likelihood estimator) in a large-sample context.
 In this paper, we address the super-efficient estimation of the normal mean when the population variance is known.
 The important question on the sample size required for a super-efficient estimator to be preferred over the (asymptotically) efficient estimator / maximum likelihood estimator is addressed through a numerical study.
 The answer to the question is sought for a chosen subset of the class of super-efficient estimators under consideration.Pages: 241-249 | Views: 548 | Downloads: 25Download Full Article: Click Here

 How to cite this article:

-K Sivasakthi, R Sakthivel and Martin L William.
+K Sivasakthi, R Sakthivel, Martin L William.
 Preference for a class of super-efficient estimators of the normal mean: A study on sample size requirement.
-International Journal of Statistics and Applied Mathematics.
-2017; 2(6): 241-249.
+Int J Stat Appl Math 2017;2(6):241-249.